 Pain is often very complex and rarely attributable to a single cause or factor.
-For example, in a case of a patient experiencing a tingling sensation down his arm to the finger tips.
+For example, in the case of a patient experiencing a tingling sensation down his arm to the fingertips.

 At the most obvious layer, the symptom of a tingling sensation is felt down.
 This symptom may be broken down into its set of related causes and effects.
 For example in a hypothetical case,

-- The second layer then considers why the nerves are being compress or impinged.
-One reasons may be due to tight and tense muscles in the neck & shoulder region.
-Nerves run between your muscles and when the muscles are in constant tension, they press against the nerves running next or thru them.
+- The second layer then considers why the nerves are being compressed or impinged.
+One reason may be due to tight and tense muscles in the neck & shoulder region.
+Nerves run between your muscles and when the muscles are in constant tension, they press against the nerves running next to or thru them.

 - So then the third layer seeks to explain why the muscles are tense.
 Muscles often become tense when they are overworked and/or under constant tension.
 An example is muscle cramps experienced by a long-distance runner.
 In this example, the tension was caused by poor posture and repetitive stress.